Africanized bee: Morphology and genetics

 The popular term "killer bee" has only limited scientific meaning today because there is no generally accepted fraction of genetic contribution used to establish a cut-off between a "killer" honey bee and an ordinary honey bee.
+Government and scientific documents prefer "Africanized honey bee" as an accepted scientific taxon.

 Morphological tests

-Although the native East African lowland honey bees (Apis mellifera scutellata) are smaller and build smaller comb cells than the European honey bees, their hybrids are not smaller.
+Although the native African honey bees (Apis mellifera scutellata) are smaller and build smaller comb cells than the European honey bees, their hybrids are not smaller.
 Africanized honey bees have slightly shorter wings, which can only be recognized reliably by performing a statistical analysis on micro-measurements of a substantial sample.

-One of the problems with this test is that there are other subspecies, such as Apis mellifera iberiensis, which also have shortened wings.
+One of the problems with this test is that there are other subspecies, such as A. m. iberiensis, which also have shortened wings.
 This trait is hypothesized to derive from ancient hybrid haplotypes thought to have links to evolutionary lineages from Africa.
-Some belong to Apis mellifera intermissa, but others have an indeterminate origin; the Egyptian honeybee (Apis mellifera lamarckii), present in small numbers in the southeastern U.S., has the same morphology.
+Some belong to A. m. intermissa, but others have an indeterminate origin; the Egyptian honeybee (Apis mellifera lamarckii), present in small numbers in the southeastern U.S., has the same morphology.